 However, the importance and benefits of participating in a strength training program extend much farther than sports performance.
 Strength training is a critical component of a balanced fitness routine and healthy lifestyle for women of all ages and life stages.

-If you are on a learning streak, the NASM Women's Fitness course is an amazing program to check out!
+If you are on a learning streak, the NASM Women's Fitness course and the NASM Physique & Bodybuilding Coach are two amazing programs to check out!

 5 Reasons Why Women Should Lift